Creating Story Events

 For instance, imagine your character wins a lottery.
 A sudden arrival of wealth will change his life profoundly, and not just in material ways.
 All his relationships will be affected.
 People will treat him differently, and he will have to make many decisions from how to handle his wealth to how to handle his relationships.
 New opportunities may arise as a result, as well as pitfalls.
 Maybe he's happy at first, but then he may worry about how to handle his wealth.
 He may become fearful of losing it or having it stolen.
 An entire plot could be developed from this one event.

-So if you have an event in mind, ask yourself how it will affect the characters, and especially your main characters.
-If the answer is, "not at all," then find a different event.
+So if you have an event in mind, ask yourself how it will affect the characters, and especially your main character.
+What will change as a result of this event?
+If the answer is, "nothing," then find a different event.
 If you have an event that works, you can ask yourself what caused the event, or what resulted from it, and built your plot that way.

-(I shortened your question a bit, I hope you don't mind.)
+P.S.
+I shortened your question a bit, I hope you don't mind.